Left to Right: Drs. Matthew Hartwig and Jacob Klapper

 When antacids no longer alleviate the burning, belching symptoms of gastroesophageal reflux disease (GERD), an acid reflux procedure performed through the mouth can provide much-needed relief.
 Duke Health’s Jacob Klapper, MD, and Matthew Hartwig, MD, are among the few esophageal surgeons offering this procedure in North Carolina.
 “We’re constantly looking for newer, less invasive options to give people freedom from chronic reflux and from taking antacid medications,” Dr. Klapper said.

 When to Consider an Acid Reflux Procedure

-Antacids and lifestyle changes are often the first line of treatment to alleviate heartburn and the more serious form of acid reflux known as gastroesophageal reflux disease, or GERD.
+Antacids and lifestyle changes are often the first line of treatment to alleviate heartburn and the more serious form of acid reflux known as GERD.
 But taking them for too long can cause other side effects.
 And they aren’t always effective in stopping food and liquid from rising back up from the stomach.
 Nor do they repair a weak lower esophageal sphincter, which may be the real culprit.
 “When the medications are no longer effective or patients are concerned about what they’ve read about these medications, it’s probably time to see a surgeon,” Dr. Klapper said.

 Endoscopic Procedure Relieves Reflux

 Traditional heartburn operations utilize a surgical fundoplication.
 Using minimally invasive techniques and small abdominal incisions Drs.
 Klapper and Hartwig surgically wrap part of the stomach around the lower esophagus to strengthen the lower esophageal sphincter and stop the acid reflux.

 The procedure is effective, but people who want relief from GERD symptoms and don’t want to any incisions may opt for an endoscopic procedure that is less invasive but is almost as effective.